alirazabugti1/alirazabugti1/README.md

-# Hi there! 👋 I'm Aliraza Bugti
+# Hello Devs! 👋 I am Ali Raza

 Welcome to my GitHub profile!
 I'm a computer science student passionate about backend and full-stack development, as well as data science.